 We estimate this model using a novel combination of data sources, including but not limited to the School and Staffing Survey (2007-2008), the Beginning Teacher Longitudinal Study (2007-2010), and the Baccalaureate and Beyond Longitudinal Study (1993-2003).
 There are several reasons these data are suitable for our analysis.
-First, the School and Staffing Survey provides detailed cross-sectional information on a nationally-representative sample of new teachers, in addition to their initial match school, their principals, and their district.
-This provides us with a holistic snapshot of teachers' initial experiences in the profession.
-Second, the Beginning Teacher Longitudinal Study follows this cohort of new teachers regardless of their labor decisions.
-This means that, unlike in administrative data, we observe the jobs that teachers hold even when they move states or change careers.7 Importantly, this survey also asks teachers that leave their initial match school why they make the decisions they make, which gives us detailed information on which amenities they value most.
-Finally, the Baccalaureate and Beyond Longitudinal Study includes questions related to the number of schools a teacher applies to and receives an offer from, which is crucial since we only observe realized matches in our sample.
-This application data allows us to make inference on which schools comprise a teacher's choice set each year.
-We supplement other missing information important to our analysis using publicly available data sources, such as the American Community Survey and the Civil Rights Data Collection.
+First, the School and Staffing Survey provides detailed cross-sectional information on a nationally-representative sample of teachers, their principals, and their district.
+This provides us with a holistic snapshot of teachers' experiences in the profession.
+Second, first-year teachers were identified in the School and Staffing Survey to form the Beginning Teacher Longitudinal Study (BTLS), developed by the National Center for Education Statistics in an effort to understand which aspects of teaching push new teachers out of the profession.
+An attractive feature of this data is the fact that teachers are surveyed regardless of their labor choices.
+This means that, unlike in administrative data, we observe the jobs that teachers hold even when they move states or change careers.6 Importantly, this survey also asks teachers that leave their initial match school why they make the decisions they make, which gives us detailed information on which amenities they value most.
+This combination of sources provides us with detailed information about teachers' experiences but less about their job-seeking behavior.
+To circumvent this issue, we rely on a different sample of early career teachers from the Baccalaureate and Beyond Longitudinal Study, which includes questions related to the number of schools to which a teacher applies and from which they receive offers, which is crucial because we only observe realized matches in the BTLS.
+Although the teachers in the Baccalaureate and Beyond Longitudinal Study are different from those in our other primary data sources, we use this application data to infer which schools comprise a teacher's choice set each year.
+We supplement other missing information important to our analysis, such as school characteristics for schools not surveyed in the School and Staffing Survey, using publicly available data in the American Community Survey and the Civil Rights Data Collection.
+We match these data to schools in the Beginning Teacher Longitudinal Study when available.